 “Perm, among the Project 885M nuclear submarines, will become the first regular submarine carrying Zircon hypersonic cruise missiles and in this respect the submarine will have a slightly different design from its predecessors ,” TASS news agency reported.

-A Zircon missile launch.
+A Zircon rocket launch.
 Photo: Rian |

 The 3M22 Zircon missile was first introduced by Russian President Vladimir Putin in 2018 as a series of advanced weapons.
 This missile model underwent rigorous testing in late 2020, then achieved many important milestones with successful test launches from both surface ships and submarines in 2021.
-Considered a cutting-edge modern weapon, the 3M22 Zircon is considered to have the ability to change the face of modern warfare.
+Considered a cutting-edge modern weapon, the 3M22 Zircon is considered to have the ability to change the situation of modern warfare.

 The Zircon's two-stage propulsion system includes a solid-fuel booster for launch and a scramjet engine to maintain hypersonic speeds.
 The missile can carry both conventional and nuclear warheads and can be launched from a variety of locations, including surface ships, submarines and land-based launchers.